oberocks/obe-input-reset/README.md

-# OBE Input Reset
+# OBE Input Reset v1.0.1
-A lightweight and customizable jQuery plugin to add a clickable character to input elements, with click functionality to clear the input value, and then focus the input.
+A lightweight and easy to customize jQuery plugin to add a clickable character to input elements, with click functionality to clear the input value, and then focus the input.

 # Dependencies